hyperledger/indy-besu/docs/design/vdr.md

 type Receipt = Vec<u8>;

 trait Client: Sync + Send {
     /// Retrieve count of transaction for the given account
     ///
     /// # Params
     /// - `address` address of an account to get number of written transactions
     ///
     /// # Returns
     /// number of transactions
     async fn get_transaction_count(&self, address: &Address) -> VdrResult<[u64; 4]>;

     /// Submit transaction to the ledger
     ///
     /// # Params
     /// - `transaction` transaction to submit
     /// - `transaction` prepared transaction to submit
     ///
     /// # Returns
     /// hash of a block in which transaction included async fn submit_transaction(&self, transaction: &[u8]) -> VdrResult<Vec<u8>>;

     /// Submit read transaction to the ledger
     ///
     /// # Params
     /// - `transaction` prepared transaction to submit
     ///
     /// # Returns
-  /// result data of transaction execution async fn call_transaction(&self, to: &str, transaction: &[u8]) -> VdrResult<Vec<u8>>;
+    /// result data of transaction execution
+    async fn call_transaction(&self, to: &str, transaction: &[u8]) -> VdrResult<Vec<u8>>;

     /// Get the receipt for the given block hash
     ///
     /// # Params
     /// - `hash` hash of a block to get the receipt
     ///
     /// # Returns
     /// receipt as JSON string for the requested block async fn get_receipt(&self, hash: &[u8]) -> VdrResult<String>;

     /// Check client connection (passed node is alive and return valid ledger data)
     ///
     /// # Returns
     /// ledger status
     async fn ping(&self) -> VdrResult<PingStatus>;

     /// Get the transaction for the given transaction hash
     ///
     /// # Params
     /// - `hash` hash of a transaction to get
     ///
     /// # Returns
-  /// transaction for the requested hash async fn get_transaction(&self, hash: &[u8]) -> VdrResult<Option<Transaction>>;
+    /// transaction for the requested hash
+    async fn get_transaction(&self, hash: &[u8]) -> VdrResult<Option<Transaction>>;

+    /// Request log events from the ledger for the given filter
+    ///
+    /// # Params
+    /// - `query` log events filter to submit
+    ///
+    /// # Returns
+    /// received log events
+    async fn query_events(&self, query: &EventQuery) -> VdrResult<Vec<RawLog>>;
 }

 trait Contract: Sync + Send {
     /// Get the address of deployed contract
     ///
     /// # Returns
     /// address of the deployed contract.
 Should be used to execute contract methods fn address(&self) -> &Address;

-  /// Encode data required for the execution of a contract method
+    /// Get the contract function for the given name
     ///
     /// # Params
-  /// - `method` method to execute
-  /// - `params` data to pass/encode for contract execution
+    /// - `name` name of the function to obtain
     ///
     /// # Returns
-  /// encoded data to set into transaction fn encode_input(&self, method: &str, params: &[ContractParam]) -> VdrResult<Vec<u8>>;

-  /// Decode the value (bytes) returned as the result of the execution of a contract method
+    /// Contract function
+    fn function(&self, name: &str) -> VdrResult<&Function>;

+    /// Get the contract event for the given name
     ///
     /// # Params
-  /// - `method` method to execute
+    /// - `name` name of the event to obtain
-  /// - `output` data to decode (returned as result of sending call transaction)
     ///
     /// # Returns
-  /// contract execution result in decoded form fn decode_output(&self, method: &str, output: &[u8]) -> VdrResult<ContractOutput>;
+    /// Contract event
+    fn event(&self, name: &str) -> VdrResult<&ContractEvent>;
 }
 ```